JakobFenderHSLU/dspro2/README.md

 ### 1. Scrape the newest data from Xeno Canto
 TODO: Alvin
+Run the following script to scrape data from xeno-canto.org: `python scrape.py`

 ### 2. Create a data split
 Run the following script to create a data split: `python split.py`